danielgibert/pe_parser/docs/index.md

 ![grayscale_mlw](./grayscale_images_kelihos_obfuscator_gatak.png)

-PE Extractor provides a command-line tool to convert and plot a PE file into a grayscale image:
+PE Parser provides a command-line tool to convert and plot a PE file into a grayscale image:

     python plot_hex_grayscale_img.py data/0A32eTdBKayjCWhZqDOQ.bytes 0A32eTdBKayjCWhZqDOQ.png